A reflection on John Deere's experience with City Scholars program

 Written by Cassandra Smith

 Since opening its Chicago location, John Deere has rapidly grown and transformed its public reputation as it has also developed new high-tech products, including a fully autonomous tractor highlighted at this year’s Consumer Electronic Show in Las Vegas.
-Deere’s researchers are leading the charge in ag-tech and partnering with The Grainger College of Engineering to collaborate with students through the City
+Deere’s researchers are leading the charge in ag-tech and partnering with The Grainger College of Engineering to collaborate with students through the City Scholars program.

 In its inaugural year of participating in the program, Deere worked with eight part-time students to build their experience in the tech industry.
 The company wanted to not only give students real-world experience but also promote Deere as a place to have a fulfilling technology career.
 “We’re trying to send the message that you don’t have to be at Facebook or Google to develop a blazing career in tech,” said Deere IT (Information Technology) Operations Leader Johanna Acevedo.